alexh3422/CS-REGEX-TUTORIAL/REGEX_GUIDE.md

 The alternation operator allows you to match either one pattern or another.
 For example, if you want to match either "dog" or "cat", you can use the regular expression "(dog|cat)".

 The grouping operator "()" allows you to group multiple characters or patterns as a single unit, so that you can apply a quantifier or an operator to the entire group.

-For example, if you want to match zero or more occurrences of the sequence "abc", you can use the regular expression "(abc)*".
+EXAMPLE: if you want to match zero or more occurrences of the sequence "abc", you can use the regular expression "(abc)*".

 By using these operators, you can create more powerful regular expressions that can match a wider range of patterns.

 ### Character Classes

+CHARACTER CLASSES allow you to search and match any one of a certain set of characters.
+They are enclosed in square brackets "[ ]", and the characters you place in between those brackets will be your search values.

+EXAMPLE: [aeiou] matches any one of the vowels a, e, i ,o, u.
+This can also be done with numbers, [1234] will match any of the numbers 1, 2, 3, 4.

+You can also use a "-" to create a range.
+EXAMPLE: [a-f] will match any one of the letters a through b (note that this is case sensitive, so [A-F] will match any of the capital letters A through F)

 ### Flags

+FLAGS modify the matching process.
+They're added at the end of a regular expression, and are represented by the letters "i", "g", and "m".

+The "i" flag is for case-insensitivity, the "g" flag is for global matching, and "m" flag is for multiline matching.
+These flags allow you to customize your regex so that you can match a wider range of text.

+EXAMPLE: i flag - /dog/i will make the search for the word dog, case-insensitive.

 ### Grouping and Capturing